stripe/stripe-php/README.md

 Please see https://stripe.com/docs/api for up-to-date documentation.

 ## Legacy Version Support

+### PHP 5.3

+If you are using PHP 5.3, you can download v5.8.0 ([zip](https://github.com/stripe/stripe-php/archive/v5.8.0.zip), [tar.gz](https://github.com/stripe/stripe-php/archive/v5.8.0.tar.gz)) from our [releases page](https://github.com/stripe/stripe-php/releases).
+This version will continue to work with new versions of the Stripe API for all common uses.

+### PHP 5.2

 If you are using PHP 5.2, you can download v1.18.0 ([zip](https://github.com/stripe/stripe-php/archive/v1.18.0.zip), [tar.gz](https://github.com/stripe/stripe-php/archive/v1.18.0.tar.gz)) from our [releases page](https://github.com/stripe/stripe-php/releases).
 This version will continue to work with new versions of the Stripe API for all common uses.